 RELEASE DATE: 02/18/87 – (JP)

-My declaration that The Black Onyx was Sega’s final SG-1000 game was a bit premature, it would seem.
-Though Loretta no Shouzou: Sherlock Holmes was classified in Sega’s own database as a Mark III game, one look at the title screen’s spare blue tones reveals the skeletal design of an SG-1000 title.
+My declaration that The Black Onyx was Sega’s final SG-1000 game was a bit premature, it seems.
+Though Loretta no Shouzou: Sherlock Holmes was classified in Sega’s own database as a Mark III game, one look at the title screen’s light blue tones reveals the skeletal design of an SG-1000 title.
 It’s elementary, my dear readers: Sherlock Holmes is an SG-1000 game packaged as a Mark III title.
 Holmes even received gold Mark III packaging, as opposed to the typical black SG-1000 boxes or the blue Sega My Card boxes that were so fashionable in the last year of the SG’s life.
 Good on Sega, I say.
 This is what they should have done with The Black Onyx since both it and Sherlock Holmes were released in 1987 (the year after the SG-1000’s last hurrah in 1986).

 Baker Street, huh?
 Doesn’t ring a bell.

 But why did Sega feel the need to hide an SG-1000 game in Mark III packaging?
 I doubt they were trying to trick their small consumer base.
 If anything (and this is speculation), Sega didn’t want to package Holmes to die as an SG-1000 game.
 The SG-1000 was over before it began, frankly, but it was all but a memory by ’87.
 Nevertheless, Sega still put a lot of hard work into some of the system’s games, Loretta no Shouzou among them.
 I imagine the company labeled the game as a Mark III title because they wanted their current fanbase to experience the most ambitious game for the SG-1000 – ambitious enough that, graphics aside, the game wouldn’t feel out of place on the Mark III.